Scientific Name

 Description

-Conophytum calculus is a small, stemless succulent with two leaves fused into a spherical body that multiplies with age to form a dense clump.
-The bodies are up to 1.2 inches (3 cm) in diameter.
-They are completely smooth and hairless, chalky-green to pale yellowish-green, always without any spot.
+Conophytum calculus is a dwarf succulent with two leaves fused into a spherical body that multiplies with age to form a dense clump.
+The bodies are up to 1 inch (2.5 cm) in diameter.
+They are smooth, chalky-green to pale yellowish-green, and always without any spot.
 New leaves are formed inside the existing ones, and when, after a year, the leaf body starts to die, a new one emerges from inside.
-The old leaf becomes a thin, dry, and smooth, beige-colored sheath, sometimes turning black, which persists on the plant.
-Nocturnal flowers are golden yellow to dark orange and appear in fall.
+The old leaf becomes a thin, dry, smooth, beige-colored, sometimes black sheath that persists on the body before it is split open by the new leaf pair.

 Hardiness